SepidehHayati/Project-SQL-Data-Warehouse/steps_of_the_project.md

 | `source_system`  | Name of the source system where data originated      |
 | `file_location`  | File path or URI from where the data was ingested    |

-These columns are typically included in every table in the staging and silver layers.
+These columns are typically included in every staging table and silver layers table.

 ### 11-3.
 Clean and Load
+Before we start writing any data transformation and cleansing, we first have to detect quality issues in the bronze layer.
+Without knowing the issues, we cannot find solutions.
+After that, we start with the transformation part.
+So first, we go through all the tables in the bronze layer and then insert them into the silver layer.

 After the DDL step: